 - Ermikel the Balance, "Gimrune Mentality"

-In 835, the first airship, a massive balloon, was invented by the then mortal Scien-Ig.
+In 835, the first airship, a massive balloon, was invented by Engineen crafters.
 Later versions of airships were used to explore distant lands.
-In the Year 946, one massive airship, the Soaring Cloudrunner, got caught in the slipstream behind the Clouds of the Dead God, and was taken thousands of miles across Brucrumus.
-The gnomes aboard the airship were forced to land in the Lands of Purity.
-These gnomes lost contact with their kin on Angvild.
-The gnomes of Soaring CloudRunner, established themselves at As'lumix.
-Not until the Year 1752, did they re-establish contact with their long lost brethren on Angvild.
+In 946, the Soaring Cloudrunner, got caught in the slipstream behind the Clouds of the Dead God.
+It was taken thousands of miles away, into the interior of Brucrumus.
+The Engineen crew were forced to land in the Lands of Purity.
+They lost contact with their kin on Angvild, founding As'lumix as their new home.
+Not until 1752, did they re-establish contact with their long lost brethren.

 In 1555, a Gimrune engineer named Sigmaloew, created the first steam engine.
 They were put to use draining seawaters eating away at their island's underside.
 Angvild, not natural to the world around it, was again splitting.
 A lot of money was put into finding a way to stabilize the island and keeping the waters at bay.
 The latter was where the steam pumps came into play.
 As a result of the wealth and influence to be made, Engineen's government grew big and bureaucratic, with competing factions, civil engineering interested in stabilizing the island by magic and with bars to support weak areas like a latticework.
 Engineen's Department of Mechanical Engineering wanted to draw the water out by mechanical devices.
 Another group, the Department of Flight looked to the horizon, hoping to build flying ships to evacuate the island for more stable lands.